The Akagawa Firework Festival

 By far the largest attraction in terms of numbers for Tsuruoka City, the annual Akagawa Firework Festival first started in 1991 and has since become known as one of the top 10 firework shows in all of Japan.

-Over the course of and hour and a half, tens of thousands of fireworks are fired along the Mogami River where they create dazzling displays that correspond with music that is played from large speakers across the large festival grounds.
+Over the course of and hour and a half, tens of thousands of fireworks are fired along the Mogami River where they create dazzling displays that synch with music that is played from large speakers across the large festival grounds.

 Unlike the other major firework festivals in Japan, The Akagawa Firework Festival is one of the easiest festivals to see and this event has not been plagued by ticket scalpers who cause events to sell out immediately when tickets go on sale.